ultra0000/ShdTH-Reloaded/README.md

 * Added 'The president has been terminated.' line when completing Air Fleet's Dark mission.
 * Added red Black Arms blood (changed from green), using the E3 build for reference.
 * Added vocals back to Iron Jungle's song.
+* Updated certain menus to actually fill the screen rather than having a black bar at the bottom (matching Xbox and PS3 behavior).
 * Updated widescreen menus to be more polished overall.
 * Updated Shadow to use his E3 textures, as the final ones have a very slight brown.
 * Updated textures of Black Arms aliens to be darker.
 This matches their CGI look and their depiction in Shadow Generations.